 - Krylon Metallic Gold Leaf Spray Paint

 Prepping and Cleaning The Vintage Desk

 Start with prepping the wood first.
-Use a 160 grit sandpaper with an orbital sander and remove the old varnish down to the bare wood.
+Use 160 grit sandpaper with an orbital sander and remove the old varnish to the bare wood.
 This is a fairly quick process, but be sure to do this outdoors.
 It’s messy!
 Not all pieces can be sanded down this way.
-It works best on the vintage pieces that the varnish has turned dark and is in poor condition.
+It works best on vintage pieces that the varnish has turned dark and is in poor condition.

 Cleaning The Wood on The Vintage Desk

 After sanding off all the old varnish, I used a 50/50 mixture of denatured alcohol and water mixture to clean the wood.
 Mix the denatured alcohol and water in a spray bottle and spray over the wood.
 Wipe away the leftover dirt, dust, and grime with paper towels.
 The alcohol mixed with the water will help the wood dry faster and not leave a residue.
 Plus, the old nurse in me can’t ever get enough disinfectant, so alcohol it is.

 The inside of the vintage desk had been painted before, so there was no way to preserve that.
 I used a product call BOSS (stain blocker, odor blocker, and prevents bleed through) in white to paint the inside and then painted a beautiful chalk mineral paint called Buttercream.
 It’s a great color for vintage furniture.
 I can remember my Grandma painting many things with a neutral color as a child on the farm.
 I guess you can say that’s where I get my love of painting from.